 The Surgeon General first defined family-centered care in 1987.
 PFCC focuses on the family as the child’s main source of strength, support and well-being.
 It defines PFCC as a partnership between healthcare staff and parents.
 The PFCC philosophy shapes policies, programs, facility design and the quality and safety of medical care.

 For more than ten years, parent advisers have partnered with St. Jude staff.
 Efforts began in 2008 as a grass-roots initiative, and since then, parent advisers continually seek to advance family-centered care culture throughout the institution.
-Advisers ensure that patient family populations at St. Jude are well represented by serving on the Patient Family Advisory Council, Quality of Life Steering Council and Parent Mentor Steering Council.
+Advisers ensure that patient family populations at St. Jude are well represented by serving on the Patient Family Advisory Council, Quality of Life Steering Council, Parent Mentor Steering Council and the Virtual Advisory Council.
 These councils have been instrumental in starting and championing many initiatives including creating and implementing the recommendations to improve the quality of palliative and end-of-life care and the creation and implementation of the parent mentor program.
 Additionally, parent advisers serve as educators and mentors and have joined many work groups, committees and focus group efforts across all levels of the organization.